babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/overview.md

 ---
 # Backend deployment

+The Babylon Bitcoin staking will be launched in phases.
+The first phase will only involve Bitcoin holders submitting Bitcoin staking transactions to the Bitcoin chain to lock their Bitcoins, **without** any Proof of Stake (PoS) chain operating to be secured by the stake.

 The aim of this document is to demonstrate how to deploy the Babylon lock-only Bitcoin Staking Backend System.